+- Attendance

-- Attendance - Students should refer to the Online Absence Policy posted in Blackboard under the tab Course Information regarding participation in an online course. - Daily Readings - We will be covering a good amount of information in a very short amount of time.
+- Students should refer to the Online Absence Policy posted in Blackboard under the tab Course Information regarding participation in an online course.

+- Daily Readings

+- We will be covering a good amount of information in a very short amount of time.
 A large part of the graduate student responsibility in this course will be to devote time to the required readings and assignments.
 Please stay prepared to keep up with the rigorous pace of the course.

-• Weekly Journal Entry 8 @ 20 points
+- Weekly Journal Entry

-Blog Development 8 @ 20 points
+- Discussion Boards/Blogs

-Annotated Bibliography (Capstone Artifact) 100 points
+- Annotated Bibliography (Capstone Artifact)

-• Final Educational Philosophy Project (Capstone Artifact) 100 points
+- Final Educational Philosophy Project (Capstone Artifact)

-TOTAL 520 points